noahehall/theBookOfNoah/web_technoligies/core/css/_css.md

 ## FLEXBOX
   - one dimensional layout model (columns OR rows) with ease in distributing space between items in an interface
+  - use cases
+    - Vertically centering a block of content inside its parent.
+    - Making all the children of a container take up an equal amount of the available width/height, regardless of how much width/height is available.
+    - Making all columns in a multiple column layout adopt the same height even if they contain a different amount of content.

 ### flexbox layout model